 The Legend of Sleepy Hollow can be viewed as a narrative of conflicting forces, but not similar to the ghost story.
-It presents a legend of rivalry, of conflict between the characters if Brom Van Brunt and Ichabod Crane.
-It may important to start by mentioning that the conflicting or opposing forces brought out here are between the two characters, the victor and the victim, the front-runner and the underdog.
+It presents a legend of rivalry, of conflict between the characters of Brom Van Brunt and Ichabod Crane.
+It may be important to start by mentioning that the conflicting or opposing forces brought out here are between the two characters, the victor and the victim, the front-runner and the underdog.
 Brown Van Brunt and Ichabod Crane do not merely present the rivalry; in fact, they represent the young American country and the Great Britain (Irving, 966).

 Crane loses only a farm girl or a woman she loved and some self-respect.
 Like him, the American states, shows great ability to succeed, to learn from the past, mature, and later thrive or develop against all challenges.

 Irving, Washington.
 “The Legend of Sleepy Hollow.”
 Norton Anthology of American Literature.
 Ed.
 Robert Levine and Arnold Krupat.
 New York: W. W. Norton and Company, 2007.
 965–86.
 Print.